 - We teach and train towards RAI accreditation standards following the approved Forensic Anthropology curriculum

 - Multidisciplinary approach with excellent links across subject boundaries

 - Access to cases from CAHID's virtual anthropology communication service

 - Regular programme of seminars delivered by invited speakers from the UK and abroad

-- Diversity of career opportunities – our graduates work in a variety of related fields
+- Diversity of career opportunities – our graduates work in a variety of related field

 Who should study this course?